RohiniVishwanathan/la-olympics-login/README.md

 LA Olympics 2028 – Login & Signup Integration
 This branch contains the login and signup functionality built with Flask and integrated with SQLite3.
+Update:  the project has been migrated from `app.py` to `main.py` for consistency with the team structure.
+All login, signup, and database logic is now in `main.py`.

 Note for Integration
 This branch contains the login and signup functionality built using Flask and SQLite.